docs

 Version pinning at scaffold time

-The Custom Workspace's package.json doesn't ship with hard-coded version strings.
+The starter package.json doesn't ship hard-coded version strings.
 Instead, the scaffolder queries the npm registry for the latest stable version of each of:

 • @minecraft/server